 However, you will not need specific grades to study Anthropology, Archaeology, Business, Earth Sciences, Geography, Philosophy and Psychology as part of your degree.
 The A* requirements above are aligned with the home Department entry requirement.

 2. On the UCAS form (see advice), students select no less than two and no more than four subjects that they might want to study in rank order of preference.
 When a candidate is made an offer the first two preferences are used, with the specific A-level entry grades associated with those preferences, to construct the A-levels entry requirement.
 These preferences do not tie an applicant to studying these subjects within Natural Sciences.
 Failing to specify Chemistry as one of the first two preferences will result in the applicant being unable to study Chemistry while at Durham.

 3. We welcome applicants taking other Home, EU and other international qualifications, see the equivalencies documents.
 Specifically, where students are taking the International Baccalaureate and state either Mathematics or Physics in their first two preferences the offer will be 38 points to include 766 in Higher Level Subjects, with the 7 being in Higher Level Maths.
 For other applicants, the offer will be 38 points to include 666 in Higher Level Subjects.
-Note: it is proposed that where an A-level in Mathematics is required for the cycle starting in: September 2013 applicants will be require a 7 in Standard Level Mathematics; September 2014 and after applicants will require a 6 in Higher Level Mathematics.
+Note: where an A-level in Mathematics is required for the cycle starting in: September 2013 applicants will be require a 7 in Standard Level Mathematics; September 2014 and after applicants will require a 6 in Higher Level Mathematics.

 4. These requirements are aligned with the home Departments entry requirement.

 5. We also consider mature applicants with other formal qualifications or appropriate experience and abilities.

 For more information about the Natural Sciences degree programme, please contact:

 Tel: 0191 334 1014

 Fax: 0191 334 1018